openenergymonitor/emonTH/README.md

 ## emonTH Firmwarwe
 * **emonTH_DHT22_DS18B20** - Main emonTH temperature and humidity sensing firmware.
 Searches for either DHT22 or DS18B20 and reads temperature and humidity once per min (by default) and tx's data back to the emonBase via RFM12B.
 If both sensors are detected temperature will be sensed from DS18B20 and humidity from DHT22

+* **Simple emonTH Sensor Test** -
+	* emonTH DHT22 Test -
+	* emonTH DS18B20 Test
-* **Simple emonTH Sensor Test** - Barebones testing sketches for both DS18B20 and DHT22 sensors
+	* emonTH temperature search - utility sketch for finding hardware addresses of one or more DS18B20 sensors connected to emonTH one-wire bus

 * **emonTH_DHT22_dual_DS18B20** - derived from the main emonTH firmware, but capable of monitoring two (or more) DS18B20 external sensors.
-You'll need to discover your sensors' addresses to make use of this script - discover them with i.e. https://github.com/openenergymonitor/emonTxFirmware/tree/master/emonTxV2/emonTx_temperature_examples/temperature_search
+You'll need to discover your sensors' addresses to make use of this script - discover them with 'emonTH temperature search' utility sketch in 'Simple emonTH Sensor Test' folder

 **Note:**
 * Default RFM12B settings: 433Mhz, network: 210, Node: 19